SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/README.md

 ![](images/query7rollup.png)

-Next we will use our custom aggregation to populate the column.

-2. In the Psql console copy and paste the following to add it to the query of our rollup function
+2. Next we will use our custom aggregation to populate the column.
+Open a **New Query** console and paste the following to add it to the query of our rollup function.

 ```
 -- function to do the rollup